odea-project/qAlgorithms/report/discussion_tests.md

 Both this and the previous test are specific to the beginning and end of a peak, although this information is lost after completed binning.

+In some cases, peaks that are part of one very large bin are cut, despite the mass differences being within tolerance if they are viewed without considering the large amount of noise data that is also within the bin.
+If the other half ends up as a viable bin, one correct peak more can be found if both halves are merged again.
+Since they were split due to too many points lowering the critical distance below what is reasonable for the peak, if a bin that could contain half a peak has a point of another bin in range (determined by the previous test), both bins have a distance of no more than three scans and the assumed peak apex is in the same direction (in scans) as the bin that is considered for a merge, Both are combined even if this leads to the critical distance being surpassed.
+If this merge is correct, one more peak can be characterised.
+If it is incorrect, either no peak is found in the region and the merge has no effect or, in the worst case, the mass of a correct peak is slightly distorted by including some otherwise avoidable noise.

+### Drastic mass shifts

+### Asymmetric distribution of mz

+### At least two possible maxima in intensity

+### mz distribution is broader than expected

 ## Discarded or Modified Criteria: